MartinWheelerDotNet/EndpointForge/EndpointForge.WebApi/README.md

 This project will also serve as the host server for all EndpointForge APIs created.

+This document covers building this project as a standalone service. for more details about building and running as part of the Aspire service. please see the [Aspire AppHost Documentation](../EndpointForge.AppHost/README.md#running) in the `EndpointForge.AppHost` project for more details.

 ## Requirements

 - .NET 9.0.0 or above.